nicolas-hbt/pygraft/README.md

 Interested in contributing to PyGraft?
 Please consider reaching out: nicolas.hubert@univ-lorraine.fr

-If you like PyGraft, consider downloading PyGraft and starring our GitHub repository to make it known and promote its development 😊
+If you like PyGraft, consider downloading PyGraft and starring our GitHub repository to make it known and promote its development!

 If you use or mention PyGraft in a publication, cite our work as: